mgold95/mgold95.github.io/_posts/2020-05-19-forecasting-turnip-prices.md

 P_4 = 0.25
 $$

-The turnip buy price was 101 bells and on Monday morning the price of turnips was 88 bells.
+The turnip buy price was 101 bells, and on Monday morning, the price of turnips was 88 bells.
 Again, calculating the percentage of the base price, we have

 $$
 X = \frac{87.5}{101} = 86.63\%